 Manipur | Celebrated for its traditional dance forms like Manipuri dance, Loktak Lake, and vibrant festivals. |

-After getting the list of Indian States & Union Territories with their capitals, let us first understand how to segregate a state from a union territory.
+After getting the list of Indian States & Union Territories with their capitals, let us first understand how to segregate a state from a Union territory.
 Out of the eight union territories in India, three union territories have their own legislatures these are Delhi, Puducherry (formerly Pondicherry) and Jammu and Kashmir.
 Each union territory and state has a capital of its own.

 States and Capitals of India | |